mtlynch/mtlynch.io/content/retrospectives/2021/11/index.md

 | Total Revenue            | $45,713.52     | $41,780.08     | <font color="red">-$3,933.44 (-9%)</font>        |
 | **Profit**               | **$11,713.04** | **$1,936.22** | **<font color="red">-$9,776.82 (-83%)</font>** |

-TinyPilot continued to have a fairly strong sales month.
+TinyPilot had a fairly strong sales month.
 Sales are down a bit from last month, but our European distributor doubled their sales from September, providing a nice boost.

-Profits are lower than last month despite sales being only a bit smaller because my dev costs were atypically high at $11k.
-I also spent $5k on design consulting for the rebrand, but those costs are only ongoing for the next couple months.
-The rest of the costs came from my [normal spending](/retrospectives/2021/06/#how-is-30kmonth-not-profitable) on raw materials, local fulfillment staff, and postage.
+Profits are lower than last month despite sales because my dev costs were atypically high at $11k.
+I also spent $5k on design consulting for the rebrand, but those costs are only ongoing for the next couple of months.

 ## The TinyPilot Cloud flop

 One of the most common requests I hear from users is for access to their TinyPilot devices over the Internet.
-There are a few [third-party solutions](https://tinypilotkvm.com/faq/cloud-access), but they're either slow or inconvenient to set up.
+There are a few [third-party solutions](https://tinypilotkvm.com/faq/cloud-access), but they're either slow or inconvenient.

-Naturally, this led to the idea for TinyPilot Cloud, a paid service to complement TinyPilot that offers simple and performant cloud access.
-It would be a great selling point for TinyPilot because no other KVM over IP device offers this natively.
-The service fits in with the TinyPilot brand of making everything dead simple while preserving performance and security.
+Naturally, this led to the idea for TinyPilot Cloud, a paid service that offers customers simple and performant cloud access to their devices.
+It would be a great selling point because no other KVM over IP device offers this natively.
+The service fits in with TinyPilot's brand of making everything dead-simple while preserving performance and security.
 Best of all, it would provide a consistent stream of income, unlike the bursty nature of eCommerce.

 With the open-source tools and cloud vendors available, I estimated that it would take about a month to deploy a minimum viable product of TinyPilot Cloud.
 I worked with other TinyPilot developers on a simple proof-of-concept implementation using [Wireguard](https://www.wireguard.com/) and [fly.io](https://fly.io).
 It was harder than I anticipated, but it worked better than any of the existing third-party cloud access solutions.

-Now that we had a fully-working proof-of-concept, I wrote a requirements document and asked TinyPilot's senior developer to turn it into a design document.
+Now that we had a basic prototype, I wrote a requirements document and asked TinyPilot's senior developer to turn it into a design document.
 That also turned out to be more difficult than either of us expected.
-We had to evaluate authentication providers and map out a setup flow that balanced security with ease-of-use.
+We had to evaluate authentication providers and map out a complex setup flow that balanced security with ease-of-use.

 As part of the design work, TinyPilot's senior developer created screenshots to mock up the user flow.
-I turned that into a [teaser blog post](https://tinypilotkvm.com/blog/tinypilot-cloud-waitlist) and ended by inviting readers to enter their emails up for TinyPilot Cloud early access.
+I included them in a [teaser blog post](https://tinypilotkvm.com/blog/tinypilot-cloud-waitlist) which invited readers to sign up for TinyPilot Cloud early access.

 {{<img src="cloud-preview-post.png" alt="Screenshot of TinyPilot blog post about TinyPilot Cloud" maxWidth="600px" caption="A teaser [blog post](https://tinypilotkvm.com/blog/tinypilot-cloud-waitlist) I published about TinyPilot Cloud." hasBorder="true">}}